Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 Paul, in His letter to the Corinthians, furthers this explanation.

 . . . the Lord Jesus on the same night in which He was betrayed took bread; and when He had given thanks, He broke it and said, Take, eat; this is My body which is broken for you.

 —I Corinthians 11:23-24

-The reciprocal aspect of the communion meal, as it concerns us, is fleeing from idolatry and serving Christ alone.
+As it concerns us, the reciprocal aspect of the communion meal is fleeing from idolatry and serving Christ alone.
 Paul discusses this in his first letter to the Corinthian church.

 Therefore, my beloved, flee from idolatry.
 I speak as to wise men; judge for yourselves what I say.
 The cup of blessing which we bless, is it not the communion of the blood of Christ?
 The bread which we break, is it not the communion of the body of Christ? we, though many, are one bread and one body; for we all partake of that one bread.